LiyuanLucasLiu/RAdam/README.md

 ## Citation
 Please cite the following paper if you found our model useful.
 Thanks!

->Liyuan Liu, Haoming Jiang, Pengcheng He, Weizhu Chen, Xiaodong Liu, Jianfeng Gao, and Jiawei Han.
-"On the Variance of the Adaptive Learning Rate and Beyond." arXiv preprint arXiv:1908.03265 (2019).
+>Liyuan Liu , Haoming Jiang, Pengcheng He, Weizhu Chen, Xiaodong Liu, Jianfeng Gao, and Jiawei Han (2020).
+On the Variance of the Adaptive Learning Rate and Beyond. the Eighth International Conference on Learning Representations.

 ```
-@article{liu2019radam,
-  title={On the Variance of the Adaptive Learning Rate and Beyond},
+@inproceedings{liu2019radam,
-  author={Liu, Liyuan and Jiang, Haoming and He, Pengcheng and Chen, Weizhu and Liu, Xiaodong and Gao, Jianfeng and Han, Jiawei},
+ author = {Liu, Liyuan and Jiang, Haoming and He, Pengcheng and Chen, Weizhu and Liu, Xiaodong and Gao, Jianfeng and Han, Jiawei},
-  journal={arXiv preprint arXiv:1908.03265},
-  year={2019}
+ booktitle = {Proceedings of the Eighth International Conference on Learning Representations (ICLR 2020)},
+ month = {April},
+ title = {On the Variance of the Adaptive Learning Rate and Beyond},
+ year = {2020}
 }

 ```